edvanburen/cellSTAAR/README.md

 -   **genes_manual**: Names of genes to manually run mapping files on.
 If NULL (default), all protein coding genes in the chromosome being run will be used.
 If specifying, ensure, the gene names used are proper HGNC symbols in the chromosome being computed.
 -   **return_results**: If <code>TRUE</code>, the data frame of results will be returned.
 -   **save_results**: If <code>TRUE</code>, the data frame of results will be saved in the <code>out_dir</code> directory.
+-   **out_dir**: Directory to save results (used only if <code> save_results </code> is TRUE).
+-   **rare_maf_cutoff**: The cutoff of maximum minor allele frequency in defining rare variants (default = 0.01).
+-   **gwas_cat_file_path**: File path to a GWAS catalog file.
+This step is used to remove any rare variants that are contained within the GWAS catalog from the variant sets being tested, regardless of whether conditional analysis is used.
+This step is likely unnecessary, but is included to help reproduce the manuscript results.
+-   **gwas_cat_vals**: Values from the GWAS catalog corresponding to the phenotype being analyzed.

+# compute cellSTAAR omnibus p-value
+The omnibus p-value from cellSTAAR can be calculated using the <code> compute_cellSTAAR_pvalue</code> function, which has the following input arguments:
+-   **data_obj**: Data frame of all results from the <code> run_cellSTAAR </code> function.
+By controlling the <code> grouping_vars </code> parameter, multiple phenotypes, cell types, linking types, and genes can be input simultaneously.
+-   **grouping_vars**: Set of variables that uniquely identify a row in <code> data_obj </code>.

 ## Examples

 ``` r